JohanDegraeve/iosxdripreader/README.md

 * Additional calibration request alerts but not the 12-hour calibration request alert
 * Synchronisation to Nightscout
  * When the app is in the foreground, upload will always happen immediately after receiving a new value, also at app start,
  * When the app is in the background, then it is iOS that decides when the app is allowed to do an upload.
-My initial tests have shown upload very 10 to 20 minutes.
+My initial tests have shown upload every 10 to 20 minutes.
 In case you want to have the upload immediately, just keep the app in the foreground - the device will actually stay on when the app is in the foreground.

 To compile :